luhvpreet/douglasCollege-moblieAppDev-CSIS-3175-003-FinalProject/README.md

 - [ ] Reports generation
 - [ ] Send reminders https://github.com/luhvpreet/douglasCollege-moblieAppDev-CSIS-3175-003-FinalProject/pull/9
 - [ ] Modify Customer Profile from Provider side
+- [ ] Let Provider add a completely new service that is not already on the list

 ## When you start working on a new part